 holds five photos of Suzanne Wilkins that can be viewed here.

-(Note- none of the Walhalla newspapers have been digitized by Trove yet and microfilm cannot currently be consulted)
+(Note- none of the Walhalla newspapers have been digitized by Trove yet and at the time of writing microfilm could not be consulted)

 - Table Talk (Melb), 7 Oct 1915